 Bob: Yeah, that- that part’s not a lie.
 The understanding of what is meant by one, is the problem.

 Bob: Okay.
 So, when you try and become one with Jean, I’ve known you guys for a while now-

 Bob: … and as far as I can see, if oneness, becoming one, is your goal, you two are a failure (laughing) because every time I see you, I see still, Jim and Jean.

 Jim: … attached at the hip.

-Greg: You’re not the same.
+Dr. Smalley: You’re not the same.

-All right.
-Bob, you had an example with you and your wife, where your vacations were a, a… It sounded like a terrible thing, which is horrible that… But here’s a practical way you could work through this.
-What happened?
+Jim: A- and Bob, you had an example with you and your wife, where vacations were, uh, um, sounded like a terrible thing (laughing) which is horrible that your vacation is an example.

-Bob: Well, and it’s be- it’s because we are, John, fundamentally different and after almost 40 years of marriage, we are still fundamentally different.
+Bob: Well, it’s be- and it’s because we are, John, fundamentally different, and after almost 40 years of marriage, we are still fundamentally different.

 John: Fundamentally different.